youzan/zent/README-en_US.md

 ## Contribution

-You can submit any [Issue](https://github.com/youzan/zent/issues) to us if you meet problems while using Zent, and it is also welcomed to see your [PR](https://github.com/youzan/zent/pulls).
+Send [issues](https://github.com/youzan/zent/issues) and [pull requests](https://github.com/youzan/zent/pulls) with your ideas.

-Read our [development guide](CONTRIBUTING.md) before making any contribution.
+Read our [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Zent.

 ## License